jonrcrowell/javascript-setup/README.md

 # javascript-setup
 Prettier, eslint, git, scripts, and stuff

-Add these to a new project
+Add these files to a new project

+Need to include npm scripts to install the correct dependencies